LambdaSchool/Sprint-Challenge--Security-Theory/ThreatModel.md

 `ThreatModel.md` with 1-2 paragraphs addressing the above concepts in a concise fashion.

-As consumers we trust businesses and corporations with keepin gour information safe and out of the hands of the bad guys.
-Unfortunately we we've seen and heard, time and time again consumers information have been accessed through security breaches.
+As consumers we trust businesses and corporations with keepin gour information safe and out of the hands of the 'bad guys'.
+Unfortunately we we've seen and heard,time and time again consumers information have been accessed through security breaches.

+One way hackers can get our information is if the companies that hold our passwords aren't encrypted.
+Meaning our passwords are in the database of these companies in the form that we typed them in.
+They haven't been changed so hackers can not get figure them out.
+To avoid this scenario in the future our passwords can simply by encrypted.